Indiana, Pennsylvania: Geography

+The borough is an independent municipality surrounded by White Township.

 According to the United States Census Bureau, the borough has a total area of 1.8 sqmi, all of it land.

 Climate

 Indiana has a humid continental climate (Köppen Dfb), with warm summers and cold, snowy winters.
 Precipitation is highest in the summer months, falling as snow usually between November and April.